Demerits and penalties for not meeting mutual obligation requirements

 How to avoid penalties

-If you’re finding it hard to meet your requirements, it’s important to let your provider know.
-If you don’t have a provider, talk to us instead.
-You need to do this before you get a demerit or financial penalty.
+If you’re finding it hard to meet your requirements, it’s important to let your provider know as soon as possible.
+You need to do this before you miss an appointment or activity.

 - going to all your appointments and compulsory activities